manavvinayak/nlp-lang-translator/README.md

 # NLP Language Translator

-This project is a **Natural Language Processing (NLP)** based Language Translator that allows users to translate text between different languages.
+This project is a **Natural Language Processing (NLP)** based Language Translator that allows users to translate text and speech between different languages.
 It is built using **Django HTML** for the frontend and **Python** for the backend.

-## Features
+### Features
-- Translate text between different languages.
+- Translate text and speech between different languages.
 - User-friendly interface built with HTML.
+- Supports speech recognition to detect spoken words and translate them into any desired language.
 - Used to detect languages easily.
-- Backend powered by Python for efficient language processing.
+- Backend powered by Python for efficient language and speech processing.

   ![image](https://github.com/user-attachments/assets/afc0707c-0fa5-444f-892c-60bf16700cb4)